-- -- The mainly silent but occasionally overtly expressed dissatisfaction of a sizable part of the population with a system that grants them no political rights and few economic or general human rights. - -- The resentment of the ethnic minorities of the USSR at being denied the right to natural self-determination and being subjected to Russian domination.
-(The proportion of the athnic population is growing startly - -- The costs and risks of imperial expansion which make the Soviet Union ever more vulnerable to overseas debacles.
+- -- The mainly silent but occasionally overtly expressed dissatisfaction of a sizable part of the population with a system that grants them no political rights and few economic or general human rights. - -- The resentment of the ethnic minorities of the USSR at being denied the right to natural self-determination and being subjected to Russian domination. - -- The costs and risks of imperial expansion which make the Soviet Union ever more vulnerable to overseas debacles.